 Click to Watch a Video on Arch Supports

-What is Arch Support?
+What is Arch Support in Shoes?

 Our feet are naturally built with arches that support our body weight while standing and walking.

 Because of how different our feet are built some people may require extra support and cushioning for the arch of the foot to prevent and minimize pain as well as help in the injury recovery process.